Informfully/Documentation/docs/source/augmentation.rst

 It generates a compound score that integrates individual scores for positivity, negativity, and neutrality, offering a comprehensive evaluation of the sentiment.
 This compound score ranges from -1 (extremely negative) to 1 (extremely positive), reflecting the intensity of the sentiment expressed in the text.
 In Informfully, the sentiment analysis is performed using a multilingual sentiment analysis model, namely `cardiffnlp/twitter-xlm-roberta-base-sentiment <https://huggingface.co/cardiffnlp/twitter-xlm-roberta-base-sentiment>`_, based on `XLM-RoBERTa <https://huggingface.co/docs/transformers/en/model_doc/xlm-roberta>`_ and pre-trained on eight languages (i.e., English, French, German, Arabic, Hindi, Italian, Portuguese, and Spanish).
-The model is able to automatically detect the language of the input text and provide sentiment analysis accordingly.
+The model can automatically detect the language of the input text and provide sentiment analysis accordingly.
-Sentiment analysis is employed to calculate the activation metric, assessing the emotional tone or polarity expressed in a piece of text.
+Sentiment analysis is used to calculate the activation metric, which assesses the emotional tone or polarity expressed in a piece of text.

 * Input: A string representing the text to be analyzed, such as a news article.
 * Output: A value representing the sentiment score, which is a float between -1 and 1.